Inzhenerka/docs.getdbt.tech/website/docs/reference/deprecations.md

 ### MissingArgumentsPropertyInGenericTestDeprecation

-dbt has deprecated specifiying keyword arguments as properties on custom generic data tests or data tests making use of the [alternative `test_name` format](/docs/reference/resource-properties/data-tests#alternative-format-for-defining-tests).
+dbt has deprecated specifiying keyword arguments as properties on custom generic data tests or data tests that use the [alternative `test_name` format](/docs/reference/resource-properties/data-tests#alternative-format-for-defining-tests).
 Instead, arguments to tests should be specified under the new `arguments` property.

 This deprecation warning is only raised when the behavior flag `require_generic_test_arguments_property` is set to `True`.